squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

       the hash message :g:`n` is different from any possible previously hashed message.
-Here, the only other possible hash would occur in :g:`frame@pred(A)`, in the output of :g:`B` if it occured before :g:`A`.
+Here, the only other possible hash would occur in :g:`frame@pred(A)`, in the output of :g:`B` if it occurred before :g:`A`.
 The created sub-goal then asks to prove that :g:`[B < A => n <> m]`.